Kelly Gregg

 Overview

-Prior to joining the faculty at Buffalo, Gregg taught first-year common core courses for planning, landscape architecture, and architecture students at Ball State University.
-Her other previous experience includes work at the University of Cincinnati, where Kelly managed technical service projects, program development, and assisted with studio teaching at the Niehoff Urban Studio and Community Design Center.
-Additionally, she worked at The Graham Sustainability Institute at the University of Michigan and assisted the Detroit Climate Action Collaborative (DCAC) in developing a community lead climate action plan for the City of Detroit.
-Gregg has also worked on urban design visioning for climate adaptation in Manhattan, NY.
-This collaborative work was featured in The Atlantic Cities shortly after Hurricane Sandy in December 2012.
+Kelly completed her PhD in Planning at the University of Toronto in 2019; she also holds a Master's Degree in Urban Planning (MUP) and Urban Design (MUD) from The University of Michigan and a Bachelor of Landscape Architecture (BLA) from The Pennsylvania State University.
+Prior to joining the faculty at Buffalo, Kelly taught first year common core courses for Planning, Landscape Architecture, and Architecture students at Ball State University.
+Also, Kelly previously managed technical service projects, program development, and assisted with studio teaching at the Niehoff Urban Studio and Community Design Center at the University of Cincinnati.
+While at the University of Michigan, she worked at The Graham Sustainability Institute, and assisted the Detroit Climate Action Collaborative (DCAC) in developing a community lead climate action plan for the City of Detroit.
+Shortly after Hurricane Sandy she also worked on urban design visioning for climate adaptation in Manhattan, NY, and this collaborative work has been featured in The Atlantic Cities in December 2012.